 Reasons to Use Film

-While many people have turned to using their phones and digital cameras for the majority of their pictures, there can be several reasons to choose a film option instead.
+While many people have turned to use their phones and digital cameras for the majority of their pictures, there can be several reasons to choose a film option instead.
 Some of which, you may not have considered.
 Some common reasons are:

 - Seeking photos with a more vintage look.
 Some people prefer the overall look of film photos to those created through digital means